Frequently Asked Questions

 By silencing children:

 People who sexually abuse children may offer them gifts or treats, and sometimes combine these with threats about what will happen if the child says 'no' or tells someone.
 They may make the child afraid of being hurt physically, but more usually the threat is about what may happen if they tell, for example, the family breaking up or father going to prison.
 In order to keep the abuse secret the abuser will often play on the child's fear, embarrassment or guilt about what is happening, perhaps convincing them that no one will believe them.
 Sometimes the abuser will make the child believe that he or she enjoyed it and wanted it to happen.
 There may be other reasons why a child stays silent and doesn't tell.
 Very young or disabled children may lack the words or means of communication to let people know what is going on.
+But they may show certain warning signs, including outbursts of anger, changes in eathing habits or becoming unusually secretive.

 Three quarters of children who are abused do not tell anyone about it and many keep their secret all their lives.
 In 2000 a study* was conducted by the NSPCC and below are some of the reasons why children were unable to tell: